Adaptive deep learning framework for robust unsupervised underwater image enhancement: Experiments

-We first present raw images and enhanced images in paired datasets in \cref{fig:3}.
-This figure shows a sample comparison between the output images generated by our model and those by the ten methods mentioned above.
-This comparison has a two-fold purpose: (1) to demonstrate the effectiveness of the deep-learning-based methods in the no-reference settings.
-2) To demonstrate the superiority of our method, which has enhanced the underwater scenes without ground truth for training.
+\cref{fig:3} demonstrates three example raw input images of each of the three paired datasets in the first row, along with the enhanced image outputs from the 10 aforementioned studies and our UDNet.
+This comparison has a two-fold purpose: 1) To demonstrate the effectiveness of the deep-learning-based methods in the no-reference settings.
+2) To showcase the superiority of our unsupervised method, which has enhanced the underwater scenes without ground truth for training.

-Furthermore, to prove the superiority of our model in handling unpaired images, we show visual comparisons of randomly selected underwater images from five different datasets in \cref{fig:4}, and \cref{fig:5}, these datasets are much more challenging.
+Furthermore, to prove the superiority of our model in handling unpaired images, we show visual comparisons of randomly selected underwater images from the five aforementioned unpaired datasets in \cref{fig:4}, and \cref{fig:5}.
 We also include a short video of our model's prediction at \href{https://youtu.be/k4ASsGze5p8}{https://youtu.be/k4ASsGze5p8} and \href{https://youtu.be/NV5GH-GG_3c}{https://youtu.be/NV5GH-GG\_3c}.

-As \cref{fig:4} shown, the obvious light limitation of the raw image results in low contrast.
-For example, UDCP and ULAP models tend to make the image darker, some models even introduce reddish colour, e.g. UCM.
-In comparison, our model increases both brightness and contrast, making the details of the image clear. \cref{fig:5} suffers from obvious green deviation, most compared methods cannot achieve satisfactory results.
+As \cref{fig:4} shows, the obvious light limitation of the raw image results in low contrast.
+For example, UDCP and ULAP models tend to make the image darker, while others such as UCMeven introduce reddish colour.
+In comparison, our model increases both brightness and contrast, making the details of the image clear.
+The input image samples given in \cref{fig:5} mostly suffer from obvious green deviation, which cannot be resolved by most models.
 For example, CLAHE, IBLA, and ULAP fail to remove the green deviation.
-In comparison, our model removes the greenish colour and makes the colour balanced.
+In comparison, our model removes the greenish colour and makes the image colours balanced.

-Our comparison results show the following: 1) The ground truth label of the paired images has been added to enhance visual quality.
-However, some of these methods have suffered from problems such as over-enhancement, lack of contrast, and saturation.
-2) Some of the paired images have an over-enhanced background, while some have an under-enhanced background, and some have a background of no change.
-However, the output image of our model has not shown such problems.
-3) Some of the background pixels are saturated.
-However, our model has not suffered from the over- or under-saturation problem.
+Overall, our qualitative comparison results show: \begin{itemize} \item Even when the ground truth label of the paired images is added to enhance visual quality, some of the previous methods show problems such as over-enhancement, lack of contrast, and saturation. \item Some of the models' output images from the paired dataset have over- or under-enhanced backgrounds, while some have no change in the background.
+However, the output image of our model does not show such problems. \item Some of the models' output images' background pixels are saturated.
+However, our model has not suffered from the over- or under-saturation problem. \end{itemize}